TissueImageAnalytics/CoNIC/conic_template/README.md

 ```bash
 sudo ./export.sh
 ```
 Note that you will need the `gzip` library installed if you want to successfully run this script.
-This step creates a file with the extension "tar.gz", which you can then upload to grand-challenge to submit your algorithm.
+This step creates a file with the extension "tar.gz", which you can then upload to Grand Challenge to submit your algorithm.

 For submission guidelines, please refer to this [page]().